CodeSeven/toastr/README.md

 # toastr
-**toastr** is a Javascript library for Gnome / Growl type non-blocking notifications. jQuery is required.
+**toastr** is a Javascript library for non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.

 ## Current Version
-1.3.1
+1.3.1 (stable)
+2.0.0rc1 (unstable)

 ## Demo
 - Demo can be found at http://codeseven.github.io/toastr/demo.html
 - [Demo using FontAwesome icons with toastr](http://plnkr.co/edit/6W9URNyyp2ItO4aUWzBB?p=preview)

 ## CDNjs